nbari/route-mx/README.md

 qmail-ldap smtp server

-The idea is to have a simple source containing all the qmail and qmail-ldap sources  including extra patches like SMTPAUTHUSER + SRS support, ldap domain alias, hide IP etc.
+The idea is to have a simple source containing all the qmail and qmail-ldap sources including extra patches like SMTPAUTHUSER + SRS support, ldap domain alias, hide IP etc; that compiles into a SMTP server.